Harmonious Group Choreography with Trajectory-Controllable Diffusion: Related Work

 \subsection{Multi-agent Trajectory Prediction}

-Trajectory models aim to understand how agents move.
-Past methods heavily rely on hand-crafted rules for describing motions and interactions, including the Gaussian Process\cite{traj1}, and Markov Models\cite{traj2}.
+To accurately model dancer trajectories, we leverage insights from the trajectory prediction field, which closely aligns with our task by focusing on understanding agent movement.
+Past methods heavily rely on hand-crafted rules for describing motions and interactions, including the Gaussian Process~\cite{traj1}, and Markov Models~\cite{traj2}.
 However, these methods struggle with complex real-world scenarios.
-Recent deep learning approaches for temporal modeling are LSTM\cite{traj3} and their variants.
-To model complex interactions attention-based methods and graph-based approaches have been developed, such as SGCN\cite{shi2021sgcn} and STAR\cite{star}.
+Recent deep learning approaches for temporal modeling are LSTM~\cite{traj3} and their variants.
+To model complex interactions attention-based methods and graph-based approaches have been developed, such as SGCN~\cite{shi2021sgcn} and STAR~\cite{star}.
 Predicting trajectories is challenging due to the multi-modality issue \cite{mid, socialgan, sociallstm}, where the same input can lead to different outcomes.
-Consequently, current methods aim to learn a distribution rather than a single trajectory, employing generative models like GANs\cite{socialgan} and CVAEs\cite{ivanovic2020multimodalcvae} and DDPMs\cite{gu2022stochasticMID}.
+Consequently, current methods aim to learn a distribution rather than a single trajectory, employing generative models like GANs~\cite{socialgan} and CVAEs~\cite{ivanovic2020multimodalcvae} and DDPMs~\cite{gu2022stochasticMID}.
 However, dancer trajectories are complicated by reliance on music, adding a new factor and even stationary dancers show intricate positional variations.
-In this work, TCDiff utilizes our proposed Dance-Beat Navigator, an auto-regressive model that can generate smooth, continuous, and non-overlapping trajectories for dancers.
+In this work, TCDiff utilizes our proposed Dance-Trajectory Navigator, an auto-regressive model that can generate smooth, continuous, and non-overlapping trajectories for dancers.